NormalVR/Normcore-Documentation/docs/room/offline-mode.md

 ## Lifetime

-The offline mode datastore is only stored in-memory, and is tied to the lifetime of its `Room` C# object.
-The `Disconnect()` function on Realtime and Room will also clear its datastore.
+The datastore state of an offline room is cleared upon calling `Disconnect()`.

-Custom persistence mechanisms (in-memory or on disk) can be developed on top of existing Normcore API but do not come with offline mode out of the box.
+Custom persistence mechanisms (in-memory or on disk) can be developed on top of existing Normcore API.

 ## Serialization